patternfly/patternfly-react/packages/patternfly-4/react-charts/src/components/ChartDonut/examples/ChartDonut.md

 ---
-title: 'Donut'
+title: 'Donut chart'
 section: 'charts'
 typescript: true
-propComponents: ['ChartDonut']
+propComponents: [
+  'ChartDonut'
+]
+hideDarkMode: true
 ---

 import { ChartDonut, ChartThemeColor, ChartThemeVariant } from '@patternfly/react-charts';

-import './chart-donut.scss';
+## Introduction
 Note: PatternFly React charts live in its own package at [@patternfly/react-charts](https://www.npmjs.com/package/@patternfly/react-charts)!

 PatternFly React charts are based on the [Victory](https://formidable.com/open-source/victory/docs/victory-chart/) chart library, along with additional functionality, custom components, and theming for PatternFly.
 This provides a collection of React based components you can use to build PatternFly patterns with consistent markup, styling, and behavior.